The alley where Raonaid Murray was murdered

 Below, you will find the address and the GPS coordinates for this location.

-The GPS coordinates for the alley are as follows.
+The latitude and longitude coordinates for the alley are:

 The full address for this location is: